Ridgefield, Washington: Geography

 Parks in Ridgefield include Abrams Park, Community Park, Davis Park, and Overlook Park.
 The Ridgefield Veterans Memorial is adjacent to Community Park.

 Government

 Ridgefield has a council–manager form of government, with a city manager who is appointed by a city council with seven elected members.
 The city council also selects a mayor from among themselves.
 The current city manager is Steve Stuart, a former county commissioner who was hired in 2014.
-Jennifer Lindsay has served as mayor since 2022, replacing Don Stose.
+In January 2025, Matt Cole was appointed Mayor.
+He has served as a city council member since 2022.
+Judy Chipman was appointed Mayor Pro Tem also in January 2025.
+She has served as a city council member since 2021.

 Economy

 Rental and storage company U-Haul was founded in Ridgefield in 1945.

+In August of 2025, Ridgefield became the first location in Washington where In-N-Out Burger opened a restaurant.